joaomatossilva/joaomatossilva.github.io/_posts/2015-08-04-entity-framework-migrations-and-branches-don-t-play-well.md

 layout: post
 ---

 My team and I, decided that was time already to use Entity Framework Code first and their migrations.
-I used already a few times FluentMigrator, so using the Entity Framework ones, shouldn't be that hard.
+I used already a few times [FluentMigrator](https://github.com/schambers/fluentmigrator), so using the Entity Framework ones, shouldn't be that hard.

 ### We were wrong...
 What we found isn't pretty.

 We use Bitbucket, feature branches and pull requests in our development cycle, and recently we just stumbled into the following scenario:
 Alice and Bob are developers, each one with a specific task.
 Bob needs to add a trucks feature, while Alice needs to add a Name into the user profile (of course names and tasks are entirely random and they represent only an example).

-Both start they work from a HEAD 123456.
+Both start they work from a `HEAD 4fd9a75`.
 Bob creates branch bob-feature, implements his changes (on this example just creates an entity named Truck), runs the command `Add-Migration Trucks` and commit the `2c430d4 - Added Trucks feature`, containing the migration 12312545345_Trucks.cs as follow.
 After the commit he creates the Pull Request for his feature.

 Alice does a very similar procedure.
 Creates branch alice-feature, implements her changes (just adding a simple `string Name` property on the already existing `ApplicationUser` class), runs the command `Add-Migration UserName` and commit the `2659e15 - Added User Name feature` containing the migration 12312545345_UserName.cs as follow.